kyra-ohare/car-migo/README.md

 _AWS CloudFront_: is a Content Delivery Network (CDN) that caches and delivers static and dynamic content to users from nearby edge locations.
 This improves the speed and reduces the latency of delivering assets stored in the S3 bucket.

-_S3 Bucket (Asset Files)_: AWS S3 is used to store static assets such as images, media, CSS, JavaScript and other static files which are served to users through CloudFront.
+_Simple Storage Service_: An AWS S3 bucket is used to store static assets such as images, media, CSS, JavaScript and other static files which are served to users through CloudFront.

 _Application Load Balancer_: The ALB distributes incoming traffic across multiple instances of the application running in Elastic Container Service (ECS).
 It ensures that no single service is overwhelmed with traffic and improves the